-Reflecting his enduring fascination with architecture, Pablo Bronstein’s wallpapers feature monumental sculptures that disrupt the sense of history and space of the house, whilst providing a bold response to its past domesticity.
+Reflecting his enduring fascination with architecture, Pablo Bronstein’s wallpapers featured monumental sculptures that disrupted the sense of history and space of the house, whilst providing a bold response to its past domesticity.

-‘Wall Pomp’ reinvents the panoramic wallpapers used in 18th century interior decoration with a modern twist.
-They reveal Brostein’s deep appreciation of 18th century architecture and decorative arts.
+‘Wall Pomp’ reinvented the panoramic wallpapers used in 18th century interior decoration with a modern twist.
+They revealed Brostein’s deep appreciation of 18th century architecture and decorative arts.

 His love for unashamedly ornamental designs is reflected in his designs of classical monuments.
 They also reference one of the key inspirations of 18th century design – the classical world of Greece and Rome.

 While Pallant House was being constructed in the early 18th century, many young aristocratic men were embarking on ‘the Grand Tour’.
 This extended holiday saw swathes of British tourists travel across Europe, in particular France, Italy and Greece, in search of art and culture.
 There they encountered – and often fell in love with – the ruins of ancient empires.
 Soon, the grand houses of Britain were filled with antiquities.

 The aspiring middle classes began to imitate this classical imagery in their own homes.
 If they were unable to afford the real thing, they were able to turn to commercially-produced wallpapers and pattern-books.
 Bronstein’s use of striking colour and over-sized objects recreate a sense of the impact these now familiar designs must have had on people at the time.
 It reflects the link between architecture and the people that live within it.

 Like much of Bronstein’s work Wall Pomp juxtaposed the antique and the modern.
 At the gallery, he reinvented 18th century panoramic wallpapers with modern techniques.